Korean cannon

 Cannons appeared in Korea by the mid 14th century during the Goryeo dynasty and quickly proliferated as naval and fortress-defense weapons.
 Major developments occurred throughout the 15th century, including the introduction of large siege mortars as well as major improvements that drastically increased range, power, and accuracy.

 The Imjin War in the 1590s marked the beginning of a Korean military revolution which saw improvements in cannon design and the introduction and adaptation of foreign-based firearms.
 This included the en masse adoption of muskets and the adoption of volley fire and rigorous drill techniques.
 Breech-loading swivel guns were particularly popular as light anti-personnel artillery.

+In the early 17th century, a Culverin called Hongyipao was introduced and used until the 19th century.

 With the rising threat of European powers in the 19th century, the Joseon dynasty made attempts at reverse-engineering European firearms but eventually had to simply buy them from foreign entities.

 Early history

 The earliest possible references to firearms in Korea is to what might have been gunpowder-ignited flamethrowers in 1104 and explosive bombs in 1135.
 The next reference is to a cannon which fired large arrows being tested for use on the northwestern frontier in 1356.

-In 1373 King Gongmin visited a new fleet which was being constructed for use against the Wokou, including the firing of cannon.
+In 1373, King Gongmin visited a new fleet which was being constructed for use against the Wokou, including the firing of cannon.
 He then requested a shipment of cannon, gunpowder, and gunpowder ingredients from Ming, which was granted the following year.

 However, these weapons were not produced locally and had to be secured from elsewhere.

-Choe Mu-seon, a minor military official, managed to learn the methods of potassium nitrate purification from a visiting Chinese saltpeter merchant.
+Ch'oe Mu-sŏn, a minor military official, managed to learn the methods of potassium nitrate purification from a visiting Chinese saltpeter merchant.
 After petitioning the court for several years, the Firearms Directorate was established in 1377 to oversee firearms production and development.

 A fleet of ships was trained in cannon use in 1378 and in 1380 saw its first use defeating a Wokou pirate near the mouth of the Geum River.
 Three years later in 1383 the Korean navy again defeated the Wokou with cannon.

-By 1395 a number of weapons were in use: a series of cannons called the daejanggunpo, ijanggunpo, and samjanggunpo, a shell-firing mortar called the jillyeopo, series of yuhwa, juhwa, and chokcheonhwa rockets, which were the forerunners of the singijeon, and a signal gun called the shinpo.
+By 1395, a number of weapons were in use: a series of cannons called the daejanggunpo, ijanggunpo, and samjanggunpo, a shell-firing mortar called the jillyeopo, series of yuhwa, juhwa, and chokcheonhwa rockets, which were the forerunners of the singijeon, and a signal gun called the shinpo.

 In 1410, Korea had 160 ships equipped with gunpowder artillery.

 Joseon era cannons

 Early Joseon (early to mid 15th century)

 During Taejong's rule, improvements were made.
-Among the people responsible for the developments was Choe Hae-san, the son of the aforementioned Choe Mu-seon.
+Among the people responsible for the developments was Ch'oe Hae-san, the son of the aforementioned Ch'oe Mu-sŏn.
 The cheon "heaven" or "sky", ji "earth", hyeon "black", and hwang "yellow" or "gold" names are not significant, being the first four characters of the Thousand Character Classic, thus making them equivalent to Cannons A, B, C, and D. The following is a list some of the main cannons (called hwapo "fire gourd") of this time period: